Zaptic/saml/README.md

 These options will be used to generate the service provider metadata file and populate the login requests.

 `sp.id`
-Globally unique identifier that identifies your service provider.
+A globally unique identifier that identifies your service provider.
 This corresponds to the entityId saml field.
-It is often a url as they make it easy to namespace things so long as you own the domain.
+It is often a URL as they make it easy to namespace things so long as you own the domain.
 If your id might contain numbers the saml spec says that the id should start with an "_".

 `sp.assertionUrl`